 - Epic Fail: Drum Billet and Mr. Smith committing one of these is what kicks off the book, particularly in the latter's refusal to let Granny get a word in edgewise about Eskarina's gender.

-- Heavy Mithril: The Steeleye Span track The Two Magicians influenced this book.
+- Heavy Mithril: Word of God is that the Steeleye Span track The Two Magicians influenced this book.
 Its themes of magical war between a Witch and a Wizard are echoed both in the chauvinism expressed by Wizards towards Witches, and more directly in the magical fight between Granny Weatherwax and the Arch-Chancellor.
+(It in turn was based on much older myth and legend, as was TH White's depiction of a duel of this kind between Merlyn and Madame Mim.)

 - I Have Brothers: Esk is blessed with seven and the onset of magic allows her to win the war of sibling rivalry.